konfig-dev/konfig-docs/docs/tutorials/automate-sdk-updates.md

 ## GitHub Action

-Konfig will provide a GitHub workflow that pushes any changes to your OpenAPI Spec to Konfig upon pushes to a target branch.
+Konfig will provide a GitHub workflow that pushes any changes from your OpenAPI Spec to Konfig upon pushes to a target branch.

 ## Public Endpoint serving your OpenAPI Spec

-Konfig will periodically poll for any updates to your OpenAPI Spec being served at a public endpoint.
+Konfig will periodically poll updates from your OpenAPI Spec being served at a public endpoint.

-## Versioning and Publishing
+# Versioning and Publishing

 Once an update is detected, Konfig will automatically generate a new version following strict semantic versioning based on the diff between your current and previous OpenAPI Spec.
-Konfig will also publish to [Package Managers](/reference/supported-package-managers)
+Then Konfig will publish to [Package Managers](/reference/supported-package-managers).